nsanchita2609/sentinel/README.md

-# Welcome to our prototyle project
+# Welcome to our prototyle

-## Project info
+## Prototype info

 ## What technologies are used for this prototype?

-This project is built with:
+This prototype is built with:

 - Vite
 - TypeScript